OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 You will need at least 5GB of VRAM to run inference using 4bit quantization (16GB of VRAM without 4bit quantization).

-If you have troubles running this code, make sure you have recent versions of `torch`, `transformers` and `accelerate` (see [requirements.txt](requirements.txt)).
+If you have trouble running this code, make sure you have recent versions of `torch`, `transformers` and `accelerate` (see [requirements.txt](requirements.txt)).

 ### Typical prompts

-Clare-7B-0.1 was trained on diarized conversations, normalized in several formats.
+Claire-7B-0.1 was trained on diarized conversations, normalized in several formats.
 The possible formats for expected prompts are the following.

-A monologue can be specified as a single line prompt:
+A monologue can be specified as a single line prompt (though keep in mind that Claire might still return a dialogue because of its training):
 ```python
 prompt = "Mesdames et messieurs les députés, chers collègues, bonsoir.
 Vous l'aurez peut-être remarqué, je cite rarement"
 ```